Golang Benchmarking, Part 1

 The example we will use here is simple - a single line in Grafana’s Mimir codebase.

 In a project spanning months, we had introduced enormous changes to a query request queuing algorithm and spent much of our focus on the performance of the queue in the context of the larger system of microservices.
-As the end of the project neared, the system performed well under load tests and we had proven out the correctness of our data structures and algorithms.

 While this particular snippet was far from the worst offender, it looked like it could be easy to fix.
 The code returns a list of strings with length 2, representing a path through a tree structure.